Sign Up for Updates

 Right now, as you’re reading this, take a deep breath in and feel your chest swell.
 Now breathe out slowly.
 Try to push all the air out of your lungs.

-Mindful breathing can help us focus, so find something you do every day and use it as a reminder to enjoy some relaxing deep-breathing.
-You might decide to deep-breathe while waiting for the coffee to brew or as you water your plants.
+Mindful breathing can help us focus, so find something you do every day and use it as a reminder to enjoy some relaxation and deep breathing.
+You might decide to breathe deeply while waiting for the coffee to brew or as you water your plants.
 I do it after the kids clamber out of the car for school and I have a moment before driving away and tackling the next part of my day.

 You won’t get far up that mountain if you don’t take time to breathe and assess your progress.